webbrandon/hackers-the-spot-claim-story/README.md

 # HACKERS: The Spot Claim Story

 This is a proof of concept daemon.
-It purpose is to poll the instance so it knows when a termination notice has been issued.
+Its purpose is to poll the instance so it knows when a termination notice has been issued.
 It uses the 2 minute termination window to slowly explain the plot behind the movie HACKERS but in reference to our spot claim story.

 ## Build